3¢ Engineering Centennial

 The George Washington Bridge officially opened to traffic the following day.
 By the end of the day, 56,312 cars had crossed and about 100,000 pedestrians.
 At the time of its completion, it was the longest bridge in the world, with a span of 3,500 feet.
 The bridge was built with six lanes of traffic, which was expanded to eight in 1946.
 In 1962, a lower deck was added which provided six more lanes.
 One of the world’s busiest bridges, the George Washington Bridge is also the world’s only 14-lane suspension bridge.
 The bridge collects approximately $1 million in tolls each day.

 In 1838, a group of 13 notable civil engineers proposed the creation of the Institution of American Civil Engineers at the Franklin Institute in Philadelphia.
-And in 1839, a group of 40 engineers met in Baltimore and Philadelphia.
+And in 1839, a group of 40 engineers met in Baltimore.
 They got so far as drafting a constitution, but it failed to pass and the group was never formally established.

 Then in October 1852, Alfred W. Craven, Chief Engineer of the Croton Aqueduct in New York City, called a meeting to form the American Society of Civil Engineers and Architects.
 On November 5, a group of 12 engineers met in his office at the Croton Aqueduct.
 Their new organization would be open to “civil, geological, mining and mechanical engineers, architects, and other persons who, by profession, are interested in the advancement of science.”
 The goal of the group was to increase the knowledge of engineers so they could improve the quality of their construction projects.